 - Discipline and probity: Creating change requires hard-work, sustained commitment and ethical behaviour.

 - Partnerships: We strive to build strong partnerships with PNG government agencies, civil society and private sector organisations, both in PNG and overseas, and donors.

 - Human rights: We value and support the basic human rights and central role of women within their community and in development.

 - Role of civil society: We value the operational freedom which stems from being a not-for-profit and civil society organisation.
 We support the development of strong civil society in PNG as an important force for positive change.

-Femili PNG’s Strategic Plan 2016-17 to 2018-19 outlines four strategic priorities for the orgnaisation.
+Femili PNG’s Strategic Plan 2020-21 to 2024-25 outlines four strategic priorities for the organisation.
 These are:

 - Priority 1: As a national centre of excellence, provide effective and coordinated case management approaches for people experiencing family and sexual violence.

-- Priority 2: Foster strong partnerships with other PNG government and civil society agencies to promote effective responses to family and sexual violence, both in Lae and across PNG.
+- Priority 2: Foster strong partnerships with other PNG government and civil society agencies to promote effective responses to family and sexual violence across PNG.

-- Priority 3: Undertake operations- and research-based advocacy to improve the response to family and sexual violence across PNG.
+- Priority 3: Undertake operations- and research-based advocacy, outreach and training to improve the response to family and sexual violence across PNG.